 Compression Fractures of the Spine

-Diagnosis is made usually through x-rays and a CAT scan or if surgeon orders an MRI as well in case soft tissue trauma, bleeding or ligament disruption should be assessed.
-All the following allow physicians to determine the amount of spinal canal compromise and spinal angulation and therefore enable them to proceed to a successful treatment process.
+A burst fracture is usually diagnosed through x-rays and a CAT scan.
+A surgeon may also request an MRI in some cases where soft tissue trauma, bleeding or ligament disruption must be assessed.
+These allow physicians to determine the amount of spinal canal compromise and spinal angulation and therefore enable them to proceed to a successful treatment process.

 Also, they may request a neurologic exam in order to test the muscle strength, the sensation and the reflexes of the lower extremities, along with the bowel and bladder control of the patient.